rohan843/CTFs/strategies.md

 An important note in bitmap (BMP) files is that they may have mangled header information, such as incorrect height or width.
 Use `hexedit` to increase the heights and widths just to check if any parts of the image were hidden from view.
 An online reference for the BMP format can be useful for this: [https://en.wikipedia.org/wiki/BMP_file_format#Bitmap_file_header](https://en.wikipedia.org/wiki/BMP_file_format#Bitmap_file_header).

+In image files, if the above techniques fail, try editing the image itself.
+Try changing the bit depth and similar things (black and white to RGB and vice versa).

 ## Packet Captures

 Open them up in wireshark.
 Use `Export Objects` to see if any files can be extracted from them.